masumrefat/MasumPDF-Reader/README.md

 Open **Windows Settings → Apps**, find **MasumPDF Reader**, and click **Uninstall**.
 (Python is left in place since other programs may use it.)

+If Windows shows a blue "Windows protected your PC" box (because the app is new and not signed), click More info → Run anyway.
+This is normal for small open-source apps.

 ## Built with

 - [PySide6](https://doc.qt.io/qtforpython/) — the Qt GUI framework